-14-15.
+17-18.
 The AMF forwards the PDU Session Establishment Accept/Reject to the UE.

-After the above steps, the EAS (re)-discovery over Session Breakout Connectivity Model as specified in clause 6.2.3 of TS 23.548 [3] can be performed among the UE, V-SMF and V-EASDF based on the UE DNS Query so the UE can access EHE in VPLMN.
+19-21.
+The EAS (re)-discovery over Session Breakout Connectivity Model as specified in clause 6.2.3 of TS 23.548 [3] can be performed among the UE, V-SMF and V-EASDF based on the UE DNS Query so the UE can access EHE in VPLMN.
 With the same PDU Session, the UE can still access DN in HPLMN at the same time.
+Receiving the DNS Query from the UE, the V-EASDF checks whether FQDN can be locally served.
+If FQDN is for visited network, the V-EASDF exchanges DNS Query and Response with Visited DNS server.
+Otherwise, the V-EASDF exchanges DNS Query and DNS Response with Home DNS server.

 6.2.3 Impacts on services, entities and interfaces